OSGeo/PROJ/docs/source/contributing.rst

 Whitespace
 ^^^^^^^^^^

-Throughout the PROJ.4 code base you will see differing whitespace use.
+Throughout the PROJ code base you will see differing whitespace use.
 The general rule is to keep whitespace in whatever form it is in the file you are currently editing.
 If the file has a mix of tabs and space please convert the tabs to space in a separate commit before making any